1. Top 3 best VPNs

 2. Dashlane: the most secure password manager

 Dashlane isn't just one of the most popular password managers, but it's also the most secure, thanks to real-time phishing alerts and a bulk password changer that can reset all of your passwords at once

 Its premium plan offers cast-iron protection with add-ons, including dark web monitoring, secure document storage, a bundled VPN, and multi-factor authentication.
 Put it to the test and see why it’s a close second to NordPass.

 3. Bitwarden: the best free password manager

-How to choose a password manager to secure your new tablet
+How to choose a password manager to secure your device